 - Switch off the electrical current fully at the breaker or outdoor lever.

 - Get rid of yard waste around the AC.
 Once you’ve gotten rid of all the debris within a two-foot range, you can use a fine-bristled brush or vacuum to slowly clean the condenser fins.
-Bent fins can also impact efficiency, so you can attempt to straighten them with a small knife.
+Bent fins can also impact efficiency.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Be careful to avoid getting moisture on the fan motor.